kudobuilder/kudo/keps/0029-operator-dependencies.md

   kind: Operator
   spec:
     package: # required, either repo package name, local package folder or an URL to package tarball
-    repo: # optional, name of local repository configuration to use
     appVersion: # optional, a specific app version in the official repo, defaults to the most recent one
     operatorVersion: # optional, a specific operator version in the official repo, defaults to the most recent one
     instanceName: # optional, the instance name